Lockpickers-United/lpu-belt-explorer/src/resources/beltRequirements/blue.md

 **Evidence Format**

-- Pick and gut in a continuous video take without cuts, keeping the lock in frame.
+- Pick and gut in a continuous video take without cuts, keeping the lock and components in frame.

 **Blue Belt Locks:**